 News headlines about data breaches have increased customer awareness and concern around data privacy and security.
 Today, customers - both in business-to-business or business-to-customer situations - make their purchasing decisions based on cybersecurity.
-Additionally, more regulations force companies to prove that they appropriately protect data.
-Reputational risk monitoring and management are more important than ever to continued financial security for organizations.

 Reputation risk and management increasingly relies on both protecting information and being transparent about how you manage data.
 As Generation X, Millennials, and Generation Z grow into their purchasing power, their connectedness to companies and technology use drives greater cybersecurity awareness.

 In April 2020, Salesforce released the fourth edition of the State of The Connected Customer which surveyed more than 12,000 global consumers and more than 3,600 business buyers.
 The data presented gives valuable insight into the way buyers incorporate a company’s data protection when making purchasing decisions.

 To stay both relevant and financially secure, you need to not only secure data, but you need to be transparent about how you manage security and privacy.

 While the data supporting customer beliefs is easy to find, the data supporting a data breach’s impact is a bit more nebulous.
 After all, most of the information is speculative.
 For example, statistics such as customer churn, often considered a primary metric for determining customer satisfaction, is rarely tied directly to a single event.